h3abionet/h3agwas/README.md

 4. ssh into the head node of your Amazon cluster.
 The EFS is mounted onto `/mnt/shared`.
 In our example, we will analyse the files _sampleA.{bed,bim,fam}_ in the /mnt/shared/input directory  The  _nextflow_ binary will be found in your home directory.
 (Note that you can choose to mount the EFS on another mount point by modifying the nextflow option `sharedStorageMount`;

 5. For real runs, upload any data you need.
 I suggest you put in the /mnt/shared directory, and do not put any data output on the home directory.
+Yo

 5. Run the workflow -- you can run directly from github.
 The AMI doesn't have any of the bioinformatics software installed.

     Specify the docker profile and nextflow will run using Docker, fetching any necessary images.

+    Do `nextflow pull h3abionet/h3agwas`

+    This pull is not strictly necessary the first time you run the job, but it's a  good practice to get into to check if there are updates.

+6. Then run the

-    `nextflow run  h3abionet/h3agwas -profile docker`
+    `nextflow run  h3abionet/h3agwas -profile --input_dir=/mnt/shared/XXXXX/projects/h3abionet/h3agwas/input/ --work_dir=/mnt/shared docker`

+   You will need to replace XXXXX with your userid -- the local copy of the repo is found in the `/mnt/shared/XXXXX/projects/h3abionet/h3agwas/` directory.
+But we want the work directory to be elsewhere.

    Of course, you can also use other parameters (e.g. -resume or --work_dir).
 For your own run you will want to use your nextflow.config file.

-6. The output of the default runcan be found in` /mnt/shared/output`.
+7. The output of the default runcan be found in` /mnt/shared/output`.
 The file sampleA.pdf is a report of the analysis that was done.

-7. Remember to shutdown the Amazon cluster to avoid unduly boosting Amazon's share price.
+8. Remember to shutdown the Amazon cluster to avoid unduly boosting Amazon's share price.

     `nextflow cloud shutdown h3agwascloud`

-8. _Security considerations_: Note that your Amazon credentials should be kept confidential.
+9. _Security considerations_: Note that your Amazon credentials should be kept confidential.
 Practically this means adding the credentials to your _nextflow.config_ file is a bad idea, especially if you put that under git control or if you share your nextflow scripts.
 So a better way of handling this is to  put confidential information in a separate file that you don't share.
 So I have a file called _scott.aws_ which has the following:
 ```
 aws {